 Join us for the second presentation of our 2021 fall lecture series.
-Offered as a hybrid event, participants can choose when registering to take part in person at the museum or online via Zoom with an option to purchase the book for either participation preference.
+Offered as a hybrid event, participants can choose when registering to take part in person at the museum or online via Zoom.

 This lecture and is free, but registration is required.
 Donations are always happily accepted.

 Sign up online or call 419.214.5000 ext.
 200.